mohitpai/journey-optimizer.en/help/using/building-journeys/expression/advanced-editor-use-cases.md

 The advanced expression editor is mandatory to perform queries on time series such as a list of purchases or past clicks on messages.
 Such queries cannot be performed using the simple editor.

-The experience events are retrieved from the Adobe Experience Platform as a collection in reverse chronological order, hence:
+The experience events are retrieved from Adobe Experience Platform as a collection in reverse chronological order, hence:

 * first function will return the most recent event
 * last function will return the oldest one.